vanHeemstraSystems/amqp/README.md

 Get to know AMQP, a Message Queuing Platform (aka RabbitMQ) that works very well with N8N and Home Assistant.

+LavinMQ at https://lavinmq.com/blog/lavinmq-next-gen-message-broker combines the best from RabbitMQ and Kafka with the ease of AMQP and the freedom of re-consuming messages like in Kafka.

 References:

 - N8N: https://n8n.io